georust/rinex/rinex-cli/doc/gnss-combination.md

 When analyzing Observation RINEX, we saw that we emphasize _possible_ CSs when plotting the phase data.

-CS affect RX channels independantly, randomly and is unpredictable.
+CS affect RX channels independently, randomly and is unpredictable.

 The GF signal combination is a good option to spot cycle slip events, because they appear as discontinuities in the signal we get from the recombination.

-We can emphasize such a instant, if we focus the previous plot to the 1st hour of that day:
+We can emphasize such an instant, if we focus the previous plot to the 1st hour of that day:

 ```bash
 rinex-cli \